WilliamPGr/zora/README.md

 # Zora Webshop

-This project contains a React frontend powered by Vite and a Node.js/Express API that serves catalog data.
+This project contains a React frontend powered by Vite and a Node.js/Express API that stores data in PostgreSQL.

 ## Project structure